awslabs/emr-dynamodb-connector/README.md

   - Break down the data into chunks of 100 MB instead of 1 GB;
   - Set the number of task mappers to the number of scan segments by default;
   - Do not constrain the number of task mappers based on the estimated memory of the worker nodes.
+- Add support for excluding a set of Scan segments.

 The complete changelog can be viewed here: [master...scylla-5.x](https://github.com/awslabs/emr-dynamodb-connector/compare/master...scylladb:emr-dynamodb-connector:scylla-5.x).